 Merge Confidence is currently available in the form of Pull Request badges.

 - Age: How old the release is

-- Adoption: The percentage of Renovate's user base which is using this library
+- Adoption: The percentage of this library's users (within Renovate) which are using this release

 - Confidence: The confidence level for this update